OXID-eSales/graphql-base-module/docs/consuming/PlaceOrder.rst

 ------------------------------------

 It is also possible for you to add a voucher to your basket.
-In order to do that, you need to know the number of an existing and available voucher that you could use.
+In order to do that, you need to know the number of the existing and available voucher that you could use.
-If the voucher does not exist or otherwise is not applicable, the API will return an error with a proper message.
-Of courese this needs to be done before the place order mutation gets called.
+If the voucher does not exist or is not applicable by some other reason, the API will return the error with a proper message.
+Of course this needs to be done before the "place order" mutation is called.

 .. code-block:: graphql
    :caption: call to ``basketAddVoucher`` mutation